Getting Started with TokuDB¶

 To obtain the logical backup and then bulk load into TokuDB, follow these steps:

-Create a logical backup of the original table.
-The easiest way to achieve this is using
+- Create a logical backup of the original table.
+The easiest way to achieve

 SELECT * FROM table INTO OUTFILE 'file.csv';

-The output file should either be copied to the destination server or the client machine from which you plan to load it.
+- Copy the output file either to the destination server or the client machine from which you plan to load it.

-To load the data into the server use
+- Load the data into the server using